IBM/BluePic/README.md

 You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `make`.
 To start the Kitura-based server for the BluePic app on your local system, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/Server`.
 You should also update the `bluemix.plist` file in the Xcode project in order to have the iOS app connect to this local server.
 See the [Update configuration for iOS app](#7-update-configuration-for-ios-app) section for details.

 ## Using BluePic
-To see further information and details on how to use the iOS app, see the [Using BluePic](Usage/About.md) page.
+BluePic was designed with a lot of useful features.
+To see further information and details on how to use the iOS app, check out our walkthrough on [Using BluePic](Docs/Usage.md) page.

 ## About BluePic
 To learn more about BluePic's folder structure, its architecture, and the Swift packages it depends on, see the [About](Docs/About.md) page.